 - Whitelist: Define domains or subdomains which the Omnia must not block.
 For instance, you can allow a single subdomain here while you block all other subdomains.
 As an advanced user, you can directly edit the file “/etc/adblock/adblock.whitelist”.

 After enabling certain block lists and adding your custom rules, you have to restart Adblock.
 You can do so by restarting your Omnia, restarting the service using LuCI (System / Startup) or simply by using SSH: /etc/init.d/adblock restart.

 Go to Services / Adblock and back to “Advanced”.
 There you can also query domain names.
 Enter a domain name which should be blocked.
 Blocked domain names appear below the text field.

 Alternatively, you can enter a domain name on a device in this network.
 Simply enter: nslookup [domain-name].
 Successful blocking results in:** server can't find [domain-name]: NXDOMAIN

 This article is part of the Home network security series.

 Using Adblock on your Turris Omnia (or router running OpenWrt) is very useful since all of these domain names will be blocked at network level.
 You don’t have to configure and regularly update each and every device in this network.
 Keep in mind that some devices like smart TVs and IoT devices don’t allow you to configure any host-based ad blocking.

 Adblock also affects the guest network, of course, since this VLAN also uses your Omnia as a DNS resolver.
 Adblock enhances privacy and security in your network due to less tracking, malvertising and blocking of potential harmful domains.

-However, as with all blacklist-based filtering you must update your blacklist from time to time and add new domain names.
+However, as with all denylist-based filtering you must update your denylist from time to time and add new domain names.